Name: Felicia Rose

 Place of Residence: Hyrum, Utah

-Background and Personal History: A native New Yorker, Felicia Rose taught English to international students for almost thirty years.
+Background and Personal History: A native New Yorker, Felicia Rose taught English to international students for almost 30 years.
 She also belonged to a food cooperative where she learned about small-scale organic farming, farm-to-table initiatives, and the Slow Food Movement.
 Her daughter, now an adult, is still a food coop member.

 Current Projects: Sustaining a permaculture garden, experimenting with new recipes that use the food they raise and grow, living a bounteous life on a limited budget.